INFP vs. INFJ: What Are the Differences?

 INFPs sensitivity also carries over in their appreciation of creative arts or nature.
 Music, art, or the outdoors can have a significant effect on INFPs and they can feel a real connection to such subjects.

-Advocates have a personality dominated by introversion, intuitiveness, feeling, and judgment.
-One of the rarest personality types around, Advocates bring a strong sense of idealism and passion to everything they do.
+Counselors have a personality dominated by introversion, intuitiveness, feeling, and judgment.
+One of the rarest personality types around, Counselors bring a strong sense of idealism and passion to everything they do.
 While typically quite reserved and softly-spoken, INFJ types will speak up for things they believe in and can become particularly passionate about anything related to their convictions.

 INFJs are compassionate people who always look to help others.
 Deep and sensitive , this personality type looks for meaningful connection with others.